ledgerbtc/ashy1337-drivermapper/README.md

 This bypasses checks that would otherwise prevent certain operations from user-space initiated calls.

 The manual driver mapping is essentially rootkit-level functionality, but achieved through a legitimate signed driver.
 That's the reality of BYOVD attacks you're using the system's trust in signed code against itself.
+I will update it to be better but i know its good for mapping Drivers and Being undetected on games that use battleye and also bypasses the Fivem anticheat like showin in the vid below which is a p2c cheat that uses polonium mapper

 <img width="400" height="225" alt="FiveM FiveM exe 2026 06 09 - 21 19 41 02" src="https://github.com/user-attachments/assets/85220acf-67d2-4eea-909b-f17c322e5420" />